 Reflecting on the longer-term view, starting with the organization of Hui Naʻauao several decades ago, followed by the Sovereignty Advisory Council, the Hawaiian Sovereignty Advisory Commission, the Hawaiian Sovereignty Elections Council, the Native Hawaiian Vote, and the Native Hawaiian Convention, the Na`i Aupuni process was a failure in moving the exercise of self-determination forward.
-The earlier processes, seen as a progression, had already accomplished a valid roll of Native Hawaiians, held a referendum to determine if the people wanted to adopt this process of calling their Native Hawaiian representatives to a deliberative body, elected that body, held their deliberations and produced two draft alternatives.
-If the State legislature and the Office of Hawaiian Affairs had not failed, to fund th NHC to completion, two alternative proposals would have been presented to the Hawaiian constituency, one setting forth a design for integration within the United States of America and a second for independence from the United States of America.
+The earlier processes, seen as a progression, had already accomplished a valid roll of Native Hawaiians, held a referendum to determine if the people wanted to adopt this process of calling their Native Hawaiian representatives to a deliberative body, elected that body, held their deliberations, and produced two draft alternatives.
+If the State legislature and the Office of Hawaiian Affairs had not failed to fund the NHC to completion, two alternative proposals would have been presented to the Hawaiian constituency, one setting forth a design for integration within the United States of America, and a second for independence from the United States of America.

-Th NHC has not adjourned sine die and remains in recess until it is able to complete its mandate.
-Some have argued that the NHC, which was elected in July 1999, is out-dated.
-That is an uninformed judgement, like any other legitimate organization, the NHC adopted a process that allows it to maintain its viability.
+The NHC has not adjourned sine die and remains in recess until it is able to complete its mandate.
+Some have argued that the NHC, which was elected in July 1999, is outdated.
+That is an uninformed judgment, like any other legitimate organization, the NHC adopted a process that allows it to maintain its viability.
 The NHC is nearly twenty years old as of this writing, but that age only underlines the need to allow the NHC to complete its work and put before the Hawaiian constituency the proposals for determination.
-A great amount of earlier works beginning with the Sovereignty Advisory Council in 1991 (Act 301) up through the NHC in 2000, was marginalized by Act 195.
+A great amount of earlier work beginning with the Sovereignty Advisory Council in 1991 (Act 301) up through the NHC in 2000, was marginalized by Act 195.

-Yet another agenda was at work, although not explicitly declared The imminent departure of the Obama administration was assumed to close a window of opportunity to achieve a presidential executive order recognizing an organized Native Hawaiian “nation” under requirements of the US Department of the Interior (DOI).
+Yet another agenda was at work, although not explicitly declared: The imminent departure of the Obama administration was assumed to close a window of opportunity to achieve a presidential executive order recognizing an organized Native Hawaiian “nation” under requirements of the US Department of the Interior (DOI).
 The struggle for recognition dates back to the early days of the rejuvenated Hawaiian sovereignty movement following the Alaska Native Claims Settlement Act (ANCSA) adopted by Congress in 1971.
 What followed was the Aloha Bill, which attempted to mimic the footsteps of the Alaska experience.
-Having failed in those early efforts, and seeing the US Congress adopt the 1993 Apology Resolution (Public Law 103-150) confessing the illegal role of the United States in the Hawaiian overthrow, a new attempt by US Senators Inouye and Akaka, was made to achieve recognition of the Native Hawaiian nation (the US House of Representatives having adopted such a bill on numerous occasions.)
+Having failed in those early efforts, and seeing the US Congress adopt the 1993 Apology Resolution (Public Law 103-150) confessing the illegal role of the United States in the Hawaiian overthrow, a new attempt by US Senators Inouye and Akaka was made to achieve recognition of the Native Hawaiian nation (the US House of Representatives having adopted such a bill on numerous occasions.)
 Senate bills were introduced in different forms from 2000 until 2007 but were never successfully adopted, largely due to the manipulation and objections of a small Republican minority in that body.